New Zealand team pumps oil from stricken ship

 Still, Svitzer Salvage team leader Captain Drew Shannon said the ship had its own unique challenges.

-"Our team is taking their time to remove the oil safely to minimize further risk to the environment," he said.
+"Our team is taking their time to remove the oil safely to minimise further risk to the environment," he said.

 "We are also working feverishly in the background with planning and logistics on the removal of containers.
 Our priority however remains the removal of the oil from Rena."